San Francisco 49ers vs. Seattle Seahawks NFL Week 13 Odds, Plays and Insights for December 5, 2021

 49ers stats and trends

+- In San Francisco's 11 games this year, it has five wins against the spread.

-- The 49ers have an ATS record of 4-4 in their eight games as a favorite of 3 points or more so far this season.
+- The 49ers are 3-4 ATS when favored by 3.5 points or more this season.

-- San Francisco's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- San Francisco's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- San Francisco is 4-3 against the spread and 5-2 overall this season when the team notches more than 20.5 points.
+- San Francisco is 4-3 against the spread and 5-2 overall in games when it scores more than 20.5 points.

-- When San Francisco amasses over 399 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that San Francisco totals over 399.0 yards, the team is 2-2 against the spread and 3-1 overall.

 - The 49ers have turned the ball over five more times (15 total) than the Seahawks have forced a turnover (10) this season.